yarisvt/tyk-docs/tyk-docs/static/include/create-portal-entry-include.md

----
-date: 2017-03-22T14:36:21Z
-title: Create a portal entry - Hybrid
-menu:
-  main:
-    parent: /with-tyk-hybrid
-weight: 5
----

 ## Tutorial: Create a portal entry

-Use the dashboard to create a portal entry, the process is very quick and only has a few prerequisites.
+You can use the dashboard to create a portal that allows developers to access the APIs you create.

 ### Prerequisites for a portal catalogue entry: